kiraans/deevia-hackathon-2020/README.md

 **Regarding the Data-set:** We re-annotated the existing [Fire dataset](https://github.com/OlafenwaMoses/FireNET/releases/download/v1.0/fire-dataset.zip) to Fire and Smoke dataset using [LabelImg](https://github.com/tzutalin/labelImg).
 We used 320 samples for training and 30 samples for validation.
 We achieved a loss of ***0.14*** after training for approximately 5000 steps.
 The training was done on Google Colaboratory.

+**Steps to Run the code:**
+1.Clone the github repository
+2.Run the ipynb file either in local system or colab

 **Results:**
 Following are a few results from the model.